Is Venice open for travel?

 Venice Airport Buses

-How to take public ground transportation from Marco Polo Airport to Venice's historic center.
+How to take public ground transportation from Marco Polo Airport to Venice's historic center, using an ATVO coach or ACTV city bus.
+You'll arrive at Piazzale Roma, the gateway to Venice's historic center.

 Venice Marco Polo International Airport is on the Italian mainland at Tessera, just north of Venice.
 It's a 20- to 25-minute road trip from the Piazzale Roma, the main automotive point of entry into Venice's historic center.
 Two different bus routes are available, and both are inexpensive: